-Conquering the AP Chemistry Unit 6 FRQs: A Comprehensive Guide
+Conquering the AP Chemistry Unit 6 FRQs: A practical guide

 AP Chemistry Unit 6, covering thermodynamics, is notoriously challenging.
 The Free Response Questions (FRQs) in this unit often combine multiple concepts, demanding a deep understanding beyond simple memorization.
-This comprehensive guide will equip you with the strategies and knowledge necessary to tackle these challenging questions with confidence.
-We'll break down common question types, provide example problems, and offer tips for maximizing your score.
+Day to day, this practical guide will equip you with the strategies and knowledge necessary to tackle these challenging questions with confidence.
+Plus, we'll break down common question types, provide example problems, and offer tips for maximizing your score.
 Mastering Unit 6 FRQs will significantly boost your overall AP Chemistry score.

 Understanding the Thermodynamics Landscape: A Review